FrostDigital/frost-rn-base/templates/next/docs/index.md

 - 🤓 Typescript - for productivity and quality
 - 🔁 React Navigation - for navigating between views
-- 🎥 Reanimated - for butter smooth animations
+- 🎥 Reanimated 2 - for butter smooth animations
-- 🥡 Mobx - for light weight state management
+- 🥡 zustand - for light weight state management
 - 👷🏻‍♂️ Azure Pipelines - for declarative build pipelines
-- 📖 Storybook - for component driven development
+- 📖 Sagobok - for component driven development (a lightweight alternative to Storybook)

 ## Further reading